Debug Scripts in Desktop Studio

 Script Traces

-You can only run a trace if the script is saved.
-If you attempt to run a script trace on a script with unsaved changes, Studio prompts you to save the script.
-If you have errors in the script, Studio won't save the script.
+You can only capture a trace if the script is saved.
+If you attempt to capture a script trace on a script with unsaved changes, Studio prompts you to save the script.
+If you have compile errors in the script, Studio won't save the script.
 You must resolve errors before you can save the script and run the trace.
 Any validation errors in the script cause Studio to revert to the last version of the script without the validation error.
 If you've started a trace, it runs, but will run on the last saved version of the script.

 Use the Trace Output Window